DopeZzz/DOSIDGRABBER/README.md

-# DarkOrbit SSID Grabber
+# DarkOrbit SID Grabber

-This program allows users to retrieve the SSID and server of their DarkOrbit account.
+This program allows users to retrieve the SID and server of their DarkOrbit account.

 ## Prerequisites